campfireunion/docs/docs/1.0/flipside/how-tos/recording-and-live-streaming/how-to-find-your-photos-and-videos.md

 To access your files from a PC, connect your Quest to your PC with a USB cable.

-Photos taken in Flipside Studio will appear in the following folder:
+Photos taken in Flipside will appear in the following folder:

 ```
-This PC > Quest 2 > Internal shared storage > Flipside Studio > Photos
+This PC > Quest 2 > Internal shared storage > Flipside > Photos
 ```

-Since Flipside Studio uses on OBS for video recording, your videos will appear by default in the following folder on your PC:
+Since Flipside uses on OBS for video recording, your videos will appear by default in the following folder on your PC:

 ```
 This PC > Videos > Captures